specs-sh/expect/README.md

   # They match!
 I guess we don't need to print anything when it passes..

   $ expect 42 toEq 42-42-42-42
-  # Expected values to equal.
+  # Expected values to equal
   # Actual: 42
   # Expected: 42-42-42-42
   ```